Filed by the Registrant[X]

 Shareholders whose shares of our common stock are held in street name must either direct the record holder of their shares as to how to vote their shares of common stock or obtain a proxy from the record holder to vote at the meeting.
 Street name shareholders should check the voting instruction cards used by their brokers or nominees for specific instructions on methods of voting, including by telephone or using the Internet.

-Participants in our 401(k) Plan (the Plan) who hold our common stock in the Plan are entitled to instruct the trustee of the Plan how to vote their shares.
+Participants in the Companys 401(k) Plan (the Plan) who hold common stock of the Company in the Plan are entitled to instruct the trustee of the Plan how to vote their shares.
 Each participant will receive a voting instruction card to direct the trustee to vote his or her shares.
 If a participant does not timely return a completed voting instruction card, the trustee will vote the shares allocated to that participant in the same proportion as the shares which are voted by all other participants under the Plan.

 All shares entitled to vote and represented by properly executed proxies received before the Annual Meeting will be voted at the Annual Meeting in accordance with the instructions indicated on those proxies, if they are not revoked before the vote as described below.
 If no instructions are indicated on a properly executed proxy, the shares represented by that proxy will be voted as recommended by the Board of Directors.
 If any other matters are properly presented for consideration at the Annual Meeting, the proxy holders will have discretion to vote on those matters in accordance with their best judgment.